Meta-learning Optimizers for Communication-Efficient Learning: Related Work

-\paragraph{Local SGD and communication-efficient DL} Local SGD has been analyzed in a number of works \citep{stich2019local,lin2018local} which demonstrated that it both theoretically and empirically can lead to communication savings.
-It has also been shown that local SGD, particularly when combined with phases of regular SGD, can lead to better generalization \citep{lin2018local} depending on the task scale~\citep{ortiz2021trade}.
+Local SGD has been analyzed in a number of works~\citep{stich2019local,lin2018local} which demonstrated that it both theoretically and empirically can lead to communication savings.
+It has also been shown that local SGD, particularly when combined with phases of regular SGD, can lead to better generalization~\citep{lin2018local} depending on the task scale~\citep{ortiz2021trade}.

 \citet{wang2019slowmo} introduced SlowMo using global or server-side momentum and showed that it can accelerate local SGD as well as a number of decentralized and asynchronous stochastic algorithms.
-A closely related algorithm has been proposed and extensively used in federated learning for communication efficiency \citep{mcmahan2017communication,li2019convergence}.
-Work in this field has largely focused on addressing the heterogeneity of data across workers or clients \citep{karimireddy2020scaffold, mishchenko2022proxskip}.
+A closely related algorithm has been proposed and extensively used in federated learning for communication efficiency~\citep{mcmahan2017communication,li2019convergence}.
+Work in this field has largely focused on addressing the heterogeneity of data across workers or clients~\citep{karimireddy2020scaffold, mishchenko2022proxskip}.
+Most of the aforementioned algorithms struggle to handle large numbers of local steps H due to client drift, even in the non-federated setting.
+To address this, \cite{douillard2024diloco} proposes to use AdamW as the client side optimizer and Nesterov momentum to aggregate the deltas, allowing scaling to $500$ local steps.
 These advancements are generally achieved by hand-designed algorithmic enhancements, whereas our approach relies on more flexible and potentially more powerful learnable mechanisms that may generalize these and more complex algorithms.

 Another approach to communication-efficient learning is to compress the gradients or parameters.
-Two popular strategies in this setting are sparsification \citep{stitch2018sparse, shi2019topk} and quantization \citep{alistarh2017qsgd} of the gradient.
-These strategies have also been combined in \citet{pmlr-v202-wang23t}.
+Two popular strategies in this setting are sparsification~\citep{stitch2018sparse, shi2019topk} and quantization~\citep{alistarh2017qsgd} of the gradient.
+These strategies have also been combined by \citet{pmlr-v202-wang23t}.
 This line of work is thus orthogonal but complementary to our proposal.
-Communication efficiency has also been studied in the decentralized setting \citep{nabli2022dadao,nabli2023textbf, lian2018asynchronous}.
+Communication efficiency has also been studied in the decentralized setting~\citep{nabli2022dadao,nabli2023textbf, lian2018asynchronous}.
 Our work focuses on the centralized training setting but the methods can also be extended to decentralized training.